TRAUMA HEALING INSTITUTE

 Restoring Hope Resources

-Restoring Hope Resources are easy-to-use resources that help people deal with common life challenges like stress, anxiety, grief, disappointment and loss.
-In 2024 we released two exciting new resources: Reconnect, a tool to help navigate stress and overwhelming emotions that’s designed especially for young people (and their parents), and Forgiveness, a pamphlet that shares insights and practical actions that can help those who want to forgive and heal.
+Restoring Hope Daily Resources are easy-to-use resources that help people deal with common life challenges like stress, anxiety, grief, disappointment and loss.
+One is Forgiveness, a pamphlet that shares insights and practical actions that can help those who want to forgive and heal.
+Watch a webinar about the resource here.

 Trauma Healing Basics

 All these materials are available in both digital and print formats.
-This year, 103,310 resources helped churches and organizations meet the ongoing crisis of emotional suffering in their communities with sound mental health counsel and the healing wisdom of God’s Word.
+So far this year, 99,325 resources helped churches and organizations meet the ongoing crisis of emotional suffering in their communities with sound mental health counsel and the healing wisdom of God’s Word.

 Television and radio

-Several multimedia programs, including the children’s Arabic language TV program Leah Kida, and Farsi language TV program of Healing the Wounds of Trauma, distributed by Mohabat TV, were widely broadcast throughout the Middle East.
-And trauma healing radio programs were broadcast in Fulfulde, West African Pidgin English, French, Tiv, and Nigerian English, reaching a total of 216,782 listeners.
+Several multimedia programs, including the children’s Arabic-language TV program Leah Kida, and Farsi language TV program of Healing the Wounds of Trauma, distributed by Mohabat TV, were widely broadcast throughout the Middle East.
+And trauma healing radio programs were broadcast in Fulfulde, West African Pidgin English, French, Tiv, and Nigerian English.

 The healing ahead